Cycling Porlock Hill.

 This climb begins in site of Bristol Channel to the north and hits us straight away!
-The first 300 meters average 11% (nice warm up) followed by the 450 meters double hairpin section at 18.5% average grade.
-This 2.5 kilometer climbs is difficult throughout and is bordered for the first kilometer by bushes and trees until opening up with pasture lands and northerly views of Bristol Channel for the last 1.5 kilometers.
+The first 300 meters average 11% (a nice warm up), followed by the 450 meters double hairpin section at 18.5% average grade.
+This difficult 2.5 kilometer climbs is bordered for the first kilometer by bushes and trees until opening up with pasture lands and northerly views of Bristol Channel for the last 1.5 kilometers.

 Pastures along last 1.5 kilometers.

 Cyclinguphill says of this climb “It is a really tough climb, with 25% hairpins at the bottom, taking you out of the village of Porlock.
 After this very hard 1st mile, the gradient mercifully eases off, but it’s still a long drag to the top.
 It is a really tough climb.
 Porlock up the A39 is probably the hardest and steepest A road in England.
 It is a really testing climb.
 Very steep from the bottom, then a long way to the top.
 I rode up the hard way after the race up the toll road.”
 Read more.

 Porlock Hill is within Hawkcombe Woods National Nature Reserve: